Highpoint2000/TEFLoggerApp/Development/README.md

 - URDS Map now uses the same map set as the TX Map and is therefore capable of offline use
 - The Copy Button under URDS Options now has an export function and also allows sharing of URDS files
 - A new import button under URDS Options now allows you to import CSV files
-- You can now also send CSV files directly into the app using the send command
+- You can now also send CSV files directly into the app using the send/share command

 ## Installation notes: